cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd query gov proposal 1 --output json | jq .status
 ```

 This is because the governance proposal weights each vote by the amount of tokens staked.
-Alice owns staked tokens, while Bob has no staked tokens.
+Alice owns staked tokens, while Bob has no staked tokens at the end of the voting period.
 So Bob's vote was not taken into consideration in the tally of the result.

 ```sh
 $ simd query staking delegations $ALICE